koculu/Regor/docs/api/isDeepRef.md

 ## Overview

-The `isDeepRef` function is a utility provided by Regor.
-It determines whether a given value is a deep ref object, indicating that it has been deeply converted into a ref object using the `ref` function.
+The `isDeepRef` function determines whether a given value is a deep ref object, indicating that it has been deeply converted into a ref object using the `ref` function.

 ## Usage